In 2016 tragedy hit The Pulse nightclub in Florida

 Nabors passed away at his home in Honolulu in 2017, aged 87.

-Lola which proved to be one of the biggest hits for British band The Kinks was released on this day in 1970.
-The song describes an interaction between a man and the aforementioned Lola, who may be a transgender woman or a cross-dresser.
+Lola, which proved to be one of the biggest hits for the British band The Kinks, was released on this day in 1970.
+The song describes an encounter between a man and the titular Lola, who may be a transgender woman or someone who dresses in traditionally feminine clothing.

-When the song was first released radio DJ’s would often fade it down before it reach the conclusion of the record where it was revealed that Lola was assigned male at birth.
-In Australia radio stations were given an edited version of the song, which sounded like the recorded had skipped a groove when the clumsy edited was traversed.
+When the song was first released, radio DJs would often fade it out before it reached the conclusion, where it is implied that Lola was assigned male at birth.
+In Australia, radio stations were given an edited version of the song, which sounded as though the record had skipped a groove due to a clumsy edit.

-The inspiration for the song has been attributed to many different inspirations over the years including the band spending time in gay clubs in London’s Soho district, interactions different band members and their management had with different people who presented as transgender, and a meeting with actor Candy Darling, famous for her roles in the films of Andy Warhol.
+The inspiration for the song has been attributed to several sources over the years, including the band spending time in gay clubs in London’s Soho district, interactions between different band members and people who presented as transgender, and a meeting with actor Candy Darling, known for her roles in Andy Warhol’s films.

-Today the lyrics of Lola might appear a little insensitive, but over 50 years ago they were many people’s first exposure to the idea that people might present as a different gender to the one they were assigned at birth.
-The song also has a positive vibe with the line “I’m glad I’m a man and so’s Lola”.
-At the time of the record’s release singer and writer Ray Davies also made positive comments about the character, “It really doesn’t matter what sex Lola is, I think she’s alright” Davies told an interviewer.
+Today, the lyrics of Lola may appear somewhat insensitive, but more than 50 years ago they were many people’s first exposure to the idea that individuals might present as a gender different from the sex they were assigned at birth.
+At the time of the record’s release, singer and songwriter Ray Davies also made positive comments about the character, stating, “It really doesn’t matter what sex Lola is, I think she’s alright.”

 OIP Staff, This post was first published in 2021 and has been updated.